Mohamed-Code-309/fullstack-ecommerce-redijson-redisearch/README.md

-# nodejs-redis-advanced
+# nestjs-redis-advanced
-a simple nodejs app that demonstrate advanced concepts in redis
+a simple nestjs app that demonstrate using redis modules *redisearch* and *redijson*